skywalker94/skyshapython/README.md

 ---

----

 ## Author

 **skywalker94**
 - [GitHub Profile](https://github.com/skywalker94)
 - [Website](https://cv.sharangdeo.online)

 **Note** - To be fair I do not know how often I will check back with this library and look through suggested pull requests as so on..
 At the time of writing this up I just wanted to make heaps easier for myself (I detest the heapq syntax.
 It feels like such a chore & I often forget it).
 In the future, I may add mode functionality to this and change my approach toward this tiny library.
-But until then.. happy coding!
+But until then.. godspeed!

 Happy coding with **skyshapython**! 🎉